Search This Blog

 I do.

 Maybe it would be instant friendship, and you find meaning in this.
-Probably, that's the trashy Lifetime TV show fantasy I strongly suspect is behind this.
+Sadly, that's not the reality.
+It's a trashy Lifetime TV fantasy.

 Sexual assault is a hugely varied crime with an infinite number of short and long term consequences, not necessarily in line with the perceived severity.
 As much as I try, I can't help but feel those breezily submitting their popular, trendy opinions are crudely trivialising the plight of genuinely vulnerable women.